• The Couse Home, Studio, and Garden from the south

 • Currently two seasonal exhibitions are on view:

-Julius Rolshoven: A Cosmopolitan in Taos, open in the Luna Chapel by appointment and during open houses
+Julius Rolshoven: A Cosmopolitan in Taos is open in the Luna Chapel by appointment until November 1, 2024

 Upcoming Events